About the (in)equivalence between holonomic versus non-holonomic theories of gravity

-In \cite{kaul2016a,kaul2016b,kaul2019} it is shown that the classical equivalence between $S_{\text{EHP}}\left[g,\Gamma\right]$ and $S_{\text{VEP}}\left[e,A\right]$ breaks in these degenerate regions, even in vacuum.
-In other words, \eqref{eq:field-transformation} fails and the gauge description unsolders from spacetime.
-Quantum mechanically, an earlier work by Tseytlin had already noticed this failure once $\mathrm{det}\left(\tensor{e}{^A_\mu}\right)=0$ configurations are allowed in the gravitational path integral \cite{tseytlin1982}.
-Of course, the same is expected for more general functionals of $g$ and $\Gamma$ \textit{versus} $e$ and $A$, classically and quantum mechanically.
+In the present work, we extended the known classical equivalence between the non-holonomic $S_{\text{VHP}}\left[e,A\right]$ \textit{versus} the holonomic $S_{\text{EHP}}\left[g,\Gamma \right]$ theory of gravity, under field transformations~\eqref{eq:field-transformation}.
+The equivalence now holds in all spacetime dimensions, and in all metric-affine dynamics --- including arbitrarily high (but finite) high-derivative ones.

-Topology-change and acausality are much more digestible features in the quantum than in the classical realm.
-In despite of that, degenerate spacetimes have also been largely avoided quantum mechanically since an invertible veilbein can be absorbed as the translational part of a $ISO\left(1,n-1\right)$ or $Aff\left(n\right)$ connection \cite{mielke1993,mielke2000}.
-A gauge-theoretical interpretation is, of course, much easier to deal with than the original gravitational theory.
-This was highly inspired by Ach\'ucarro, Townsend and Witten's result connecting $n=3$ EH to the Chern-Simons (CS) functional, in which the invertible dreibein is naturally absorbed as part of a $ISO(1,2)$, $SO(3,1)$ or $SO(2,2)$ connection \cite{townsend1986,witten1988c}, depending on the value of the cosmological constant ($\Lambda=0$, $\Lambda > 0$ or $\Lambda < 0$, respectively).
+We presented a detailed geometric formulation of field transformations~\eqref{eq:field-transformation}, how they encapsulate the equivalence principle, and how their violation might break the equivalences aforementioned.
+Physically, this break equates to a scenario in which a non-holonomic gauge description of gravity is completely dissociated from spacetime; the internal degrees of freedom are not mimicking the external ones.

-The main issue with this approach is that the gauge transformations of $e$ and $A$ combine together into the gauge transformation of a pure $ISO\left(1,2\right)$, $SO(3,1)$ or $SO\left(2,2\right)$ connection if, and only if, the veilbein is invertible.
-Not only that, we are referring here only to infinitesimal gauge transformations smoothly connected to the identity.
-Only under these assumptions, the three-dimensional EH=CS holds.
-The price paid is that now $n=3$ quantum GR admits a finite and 1-loop exact topological quantum field theory (TQFT) description whose observables are exclusively knot invariants \cite{witten1989c,singer1991,sorella1992,piguet1995}.
-This became especially crippling after the discovery of the three-dimensional BTZ black hole and its thermodynamical properties for $\Lambda < 0$ \cite{zanelli1992,zanelli1993}.
-It is highly improbable that a TQFT description alone could account for the huge degeneracy of microstates such an anti de Sitter (AdS) black hole potentially has; see \cite{carlip1995a,carlip2005} for a review.
+A known case in the literature is on degenerate spacetime regions.
+At them, the vector bundle morphism $e$ is, at most, surjective or injective.
+The \textit{vielbein} field is non-invertible or, in holonomic language, the metric tensor is singular.
+In~\cite{kaul2016a,kaul2016b,kaul2019}, it was shown that the classical equivalence between $S_{\text{VEP}}\left[e,A\right]$ and $S_{\text{EHP}}\left[g,\Gamma\right]$ breaks in these regions.
+Our analysis, in Section~\ref{sec:on-shell_equivalence}, allows to naturally extend this result to the generic metric-affine dynamics.
+Quantum mechanically, an earlier work by A.~A.~Tseytlin had already noticed this failure once $\det\left(\tensor{e}{^A_\mu}\right)=0$ configurations are allowed in the gravitational path integral~\cite{tseytlin1982}.
+In general, these spacetime regions are associated to topology-change~\cite{geroch1967,tipler1977,horowitz1991,borde1994,borde1999,heveling2022}.